ckeditor/ckeditor5/docs/updating/update-to-40.md

 ### New Balloon Block editor icon

-We have changed the default Balloon Block editor indicator icon from the pilcrow icon (`¶`) to the braille pattern dots icon (`⠿`).
+We have changed the default {@link features/blocktoolbar Balloon Block editor toolbar} indicator icon from the pilcrow icon (`¶`) to the braille pattern dots icon (`⠿`).
 The new icon better corresponds to the dual function of the indicator, which may be used to both invoke the balloon toolbar and to drag to content block around.

 While `⠿` is now a default, the icon can still be configured by the integrator, for example:
 <!-- add this to balloon toolbar config guide-->